FrozenonGitHub/SuperLinear_playground/GoogleCalendarAutoScript/NOTE.md

   - Internal: when builiding for users within your organization only
   - External: default choice
 - where is `token.pickle`? why should I use it?
-  - downloaded upon first run when permission is granted
+  - automatically downloaded when permission is granted
+  - when expired, remove it manually
   - user doesn't need to re-authorize every time